FAQ

 Do we offer credit?

-Unfortunately, we do not – we do work with a number of companies that offer credit and make the process very simple.
+Unfortunately, we do not.
+However, we do offer Afterpay as a payment option.
+We also work with a number of companies that offer credit such as Smartcover Finance.

 Is there an extra charge out of hours?

 Yes, depending on the time of night and your pet’s requirements.
 The extra cost depends on the time of the call, how long it takes, and whether a nurse needs to be called in.
-The initial callout fee is $138.20.
+The initial callout fee before 10pm is $200.00 and $250.00 after 10pm or on Public Holidays.

 Can I pay the account off?

-It is to your benefit to pay your account at the time of service, so that you can collect your Petcare Rewards™.
+It is to your benefit to pay your account at the time of service.
 If you can’t pay at the time, arrangements must be made prior to the appointment.
-Interest is charged at 36% p.a. (calculated daily and charged monthly).
-It is cheaper to use your credit card (this way you can also claim your PetCare Rewards™).
+It is cheaper to use your credit card than accrue charges on your account.

 De-sexing Age